Having seen poverty in its worst form, I explore the topic of poverty quite frequently as the list of my articles would

 What say you?

 High level of illiteracy, particularly in the rural areas and among women, has been a crucial factor not only in perpetuating economic backwardness but also for high population growth.
 The persistence of high illiteracy has created a situation where poverty and population have been feeding each other.
 It is well established that female literacy plays an important role in the well-being of the family in many ways.
 When women are educated, they not only contribute economically but also raise healthier kids and keep the family size small.
 Early marriage of girls and early child bearing is closely related with their low literacy; it feeds poverty.

 In 2010 only 26.6% women above 25 years found to have received secondary education, as opposed to 50.4% men.
 In comparison, in China 54.8% women and 70.4% men had secondary education; in the US, this figure was 94.7% for women and 94.3% for men.

 While the growth rate of population has decreased significantly over the decades and the rate fertility decline has accelerated since 2011, India's population is currently growing annually at the rate of about 1.4 percent.
 The total fertility rate has sharply fallen to 2.3 and should approach the replacement rate of 2.1 by 2020 and country's population should stabilize by 2050 at around 1.5 billion and then begin to fall.
 The current population increase is largely driven by population momentum (large base of people in the fertile age); not because people want large families.
 Around 18 million people are added to population each year.
 However, not that many people are lifted out of poverty every year.

 Early marriage of girls and lack of awareness about reproductive healthcare, particularly in the rural areas, are major factors behind current population growth.
 Population is clearly a factor contributing to, and sustaining, high levels of poverty.
-But the Chinese population control through one-child model would be a bad example to follow for the democratic India. ()
+But the Chinese population control through one-child policy would be a bad example to follow for the democratic India where people enjoy various Constitutional freedoms and rights.

 4. Gender Inequality